Alejogb1/job-board/blog-data/how-to-add-security-headers-to-an-apache-airflow-web-ui.md

 id: "how-to-add-security-headers-to-an-apache-airflow-web-ui"
 ---

-alright, so you're looking to beef up the security on your airflow web ui, understandable. it's not exactly a fortress straight out of the box, and adding those security headers is a pretty standard way to get a bit more peace of mind. i've definitely been down this road before, and it's a good habit to get into with web-facing stuff like this.
+, so you're looking to beef up the security on your airflow web ui, understandable. it's not exactly a fortress straight out of the box, and adding those security headers is a pretty standard way to get a bit more peace of mind. i've definitely been down this road before, and it's a good habit to get into with web-facing stuff like this.

 let me tell you a story. back in the day, i had this airflow setup running on a cloud instance for a small project, nothing too crazy. one day, the security team at the company i was working with ran a scan and came back with a bunch of flags about missing headers. i felt like a noob; hadn't even thought about it properly. it was one of those ‘learn by doing’ moments, and i spent a good part of a weekend figuring out how to configure it properly. i'll try to help you skip that specific step of the learning curve with what i learned.